LearnPlayAI/HeartCart/docs/proj/persist.md

 ### Client-Side Principles
 1. **React Query First**: Use React Query as the primary mechanism for data fetching and state management.
-2. **Minimal Local State**: Minimize data stored only in local state without server persistence.
+2. **No Local Persistence**: No data should be stored locally for long-term persistence - all persistent data should reside on the server.
+3. **Temporary In-Memory Caching Only**: Client-side should only temporarily cache data needed for current session interactions.
-3. **Type Safety**: Ensure comprehensive TypeScript types for all client-server interactions.
+4. **Type Safety**: Ensure comprehensive TypeScript types for all client-server interactions.
-4. **Loading and Error States**: Implement consistent handling of loading and error states across the application.
+5. **Loading and Error States**: Implement consistent handling of loading and error states across the application.
+6. **Replit Object Store Integration**: Use Replit Object Store exclusively for all file storage needs.

 ## Implementation Considerations